Street Scene La Boca

 Dancers and Musicians

-Churches, Pope Francis, Tango
+Churches, Pope Francis, and Tango

 Churches in La Boca include beautiful San Juan El Evangelista and the Sanctuary Nuestra Señora Madre de los Emigrants which pays tribute to immigrants who arrived in Argentina from different countries.
 You see statues and caricatures of Pope Francis, Cardinal Jorge Mario Bergoglio of Buenos Aires, throughout La Boca.
 The people of Buenos Aires are very proud of their Cardinal who became Pope.